 |MSSQLSvc/fqdn:port||The provider-generated, default SPN when TCP is used. port is a TCP port number. fqdn is a fully qualified domain name.|

-Authenticating a Linux Computer with Active Directory
+Authenticating a Linux or macOS Computer with Active Directory

 [libdefaults] default_realm = YYYY.CORP.CONTOSO.COM dns_lookup_realm = false dns_lookup_kdc = true ticket_lifetime = 24h forwardable = yes [domain_realm] .yyyy.corp.contoso.com = YYYY.CORP.CONTOSO.COM .zzzz.corp.contoso.com = ZZZZ.CORP.CONTOSO.COM